What is an Ecosystem? An ecological study of vernal pools.

-Overview: Working in teams, students use scientific methods and tools to collect and record data on the biotic and abiotic (living and nonliving) elements of a wetland ecosystem, specifically focusing on a vernal pool.
+Overview: Working in teams, students use scientific methods and tools to collect and record data on the biotic and abiotic (living and nonliving) elements of a vernal pool ecosystem.
 Emphasis will be placed on observing patterns and relationships that exist in and around these unique wetland ecosystems and how changes to the ecosystem may affect the organisms living in it.

 Students visit a vernal pool to collect and record data.